24 September 2022

 Marlene Dietrich impersonation

 After De Jantjes had become a surprisingly huge success, Johan Kaart went on to star in six more films between 1934 and 1937.
 Kaart realised that the camera did not appreciate stage acting.
 He exuded a natural kind of joviality that made him the audience favourite.
-This made Kaart a popular actor in pre-war Dutch film.
+This made Kaart a popular actor in pre-war Dutch films.

 First, he reunited with director Jaap Speyer to make Malle gevallen/Silly Situations (Jaap Speyer, 1934) and De familie van mijn vrouw/My Wife's Family (Jaap Speyer, 1935) with Sylvain Poons.
 Whether it was a working-class character, a bohemian student or a dedicated policeman, Kaart knew how to turn each role into a believable character with equal apparent ease.